HarveyEllis/loan-amount-example-quarkus/README.md

 - For integration tests I've tried to show some of quarkus' functionality with quarkus test and test resources, as well as using test containers.
 This allows spinning up of each module
 - There is an additional type of testing, which might be termed "acceptance" testing, "end-user" testing, or "system" testing.
-TThis kind of test would use something like rest-assured, or cucumber.
+This kind of test would use something like rest-assured, or cucumber.
 This type of testing has not been done, though it might be argued that it is partially done by the fact that the `loan-client` exists.
-- Coverage is probably something that should be added using jacoco too.

 ## Additional future directions